pythontime/tac-live_terraform_3_30_23/lab-05/05-instructions.md

   - outputs.tf

 - In version.tf, use the standard terraform block code that you have used previously.
 - In provider.tf, use the standard provider block code that you have used previously.
-Change the region to meet your geographic area.
+Change the region to meet your geographical requirements.
 - Copy the code from code-main.txt to your main.tf file.
 Analyze this file.
 Find the block named <resource "aws_key_pair"> and add your SSH public key where it says <public_key>
 - Copy the code from code-outputs.txt to your outputs.tf file.
 Analyze this file.
 What information will Terraform supply you with when the terraform apply is complete?
+> IMPORTANT!!
+WATCH FOR ERRORS!!

 ## Initialize, validate, and apply your Terraform configuration
 - Your working Terraform directory is /instances.